-We have recently dealt with a number of outbreaks of suspected viral gastroenteritis in North Yorkshire.
-A possible reason for this may be the summer holidays resulting in an increased number of visitors to care homes, including children.
+We have recently dealt with a number of outbreaks of suspected viral gastroenteritis in North Yorkshire and York.
+This could possibly be due to the use of alcohol handrub in the prevention of COVID-19.
 This bulletin advises on the signs and symptoms of an outbreak, initial actions to be taken when an outbreak is suspected and provides advice on hand hygiene.